 The number of stakeholders is large and also subject to change periodically, for example due to specific issues or trends.
-In order to systematically identify these stakeholders, we use an extensive network of contacts - spanning across more than 60 countries - to pinpoint areas for dialogue and applicable parties to engage with.
+In order to systematically identify these stakeholders, we use an extensive network of contacts - spanning across more than 60 countries - to pinpoint areas for dialog and applicable parties to engage with.
 Using this feedback, we prioritize stakeholders based on criteria such as action radius, relevance, risk, willingness and capacity to engage.
 We also consider appropriate representation of different stakeholder groups.
 The prioritization may change depending on the issue.

 Operationally, this translates into a diverse range of engagements, including with local and international NGOs, labor rights advocacy groups, human rights advocacy groups, trade unions, investors, SRI (socially responisble investment) analysts, national and international government agencies, and academics. adidas also participates in a series of long terms purpose-built fora and multi-stakeholder initiatives, including the Fair Labor Association (FLA) and the Bangladesh Accord, among others.

 An analysis of adidas’ primary current stakeholder engagements is maintained on an ongoing basis and reviewed at least annually.

 Our policy towards our stakeholders is clear: we actively engage, we listen, we seek to understand their ideas and concerns and, where it is within our ability, we act.
 Relationship management ranges from passive to more active engagement, i.e. from informing to involving them.
 We engage with our stakeholders in a number of ways:

-- Formal stakeholder consultation meetings/ stakeholder dialogues with our industry peers, with workers, union representatives, non-governmental organizations (NGOs) and our business partners.
+- Formal stakeholder consultation meetings/ stakeholder dialogs with our industry peers, with workers, union representatives, non-governmental organizations (NGOs) and our business partners.

 - Meetings with socially responsible investment (SRI) analysts

 - Internal reporting and induction programs with our employees

 - Responding to enquiries from consumers, interest groups and the media